Superior High School (Wisconsin): Academics

 All students must accumulate 22 credits in grades 9-12 in addition to one-half credit of Health in grades 7-12, and register for a minimum of 5.5 credits each year.
 Students may take up to 7 credits per year.
 One credit of English is required each year in grades 9-12; one credit of Social Studies/History is required each year, two credits of Math are required including one credit of algebra, two years of Science (9th grade Science and 10th grade Biology); and one-half credit of Physical Education each year in grades 9, 10, and 11.
 Also one-half credit of Keystone is required for the graduating class of 2006 and beyond.
 All seniors must complete a Senior Project in order to graduate.
 A student may take up to seven credits per school year (there are seven class hours).
 A student must take a minimum of five and one-half credits.
 Students are recommended, in most cases, to take a minimum of six credits.

-Co-curricular activities

-SHS offers many opportunities to involve students in co-curricular activities.
-Some options include:

 Athletics

 Superior, Wisconsin borders Minnesota, and, as a result, SHS's athletic teams primarily compete with schools located in Minnesota, like Denfeld High School, East High School, Proctor High School, and Cloquet High School.

-Wisconsin high schools that SHS competes with include Ashland, Eau Claire, Hudson, and New Richmond.
+Wisconsin high schools that SHS competes with include Ashland, Eau Claire North, Eau Claire Memorial, Hudson, River Falls, Rice Lake, Chippewa Falls and New Richmond.

 Athletic activities available to students include the following:

 All activities listed include a Varsity and Junior Varsity team (unless otherwise specified) except Girls Hockey and Track which only have Varsity teams.